7.3 Participating State institutions

 For the purposes of the Scheme, a participating State institution is an institution that is or was established for a public purpose under a law of a participating State.
 State institutions participating in the Scheme will be liable for providing redress to a person eligible for redress.

-Participating State institutions must be declared by the Minister for Social Services.
+Participating State institutions must be declared by the Minister for Families and Social Services.

 What is a State institution?